soraiathegirleffect/soraiathegirleffect/README.md

 I first started learning C language and all about working in the Terminal with 42Lisboa finishing the common core.

 In 2023 I had the opportunity to be in USA, colaborating as a Trust & Safety specialist, improving Product management and Training management skills.
-By the end of 2023 I decided to change and start learning Java with CodeForAll.
+By the end of 2023 I decided to change and start learning Java and Scrum-Agile.

 <!--